jshi31/csc249tracking/README.md

 # CSC249/449 HW3: DCF tracker

-*This is the first time to develop DCF tracker as a homework.
-Hence, whenever you see a bug or something abnormal, please point it out in piazza.
-Thank you!*

-**Important:** all the bugs fixed will be posted in News.

-# News

-- [x] **Feb/25/2019:** Fixed typos in [DCFtracker tutorial](https://github.com/jshi31/csc249tracking/blob/master/DCFtracker_tutorial.pdf) and added more specific description of the inference process of DCF tracker.
-- [x] **Feb/24/2019:** Fixed the bug of parameter loading in `DCFtracker.py`.
-Please use the newest repository.
-- [x] **Feb/24/2019:** Fixed the argument description in `network.py`.
-- [x] **Feb/24/2019:** Released the test result on OTB2013 dataset.

 # Prerequisite knowledge: Pytorch

 [Pytorch](https://pytorch.org/) is a software that help us easily train and test network with automatic gradient caculation mechanism.
 Since this assignment is based on pytorch, I highly recommend you to get familiar with pytorch by finishing [DEEP LEARNING WITH PYTORCH: A 60 MINUTE BLITZ](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html).
 And you should build up your google cloud pytorch environment and do your homework inside that google cloud.
 And the pytorch version should be greater than 0.4.0.